Is It Safe To Drink From Galvanized Pipes?

 Indeed, this is bad news for your plumbing, considering how often water runs through it.

 Plumbers and homebuilders have used galvanized pipes for their homes even before the 1960s.
-As galvanized pipes age, the zinc coating erodes, which leads to pipes corrosion.
+As galvanized pipes age, the zinc coating erodes, which leads to pipe corrosion.

-Indeed, residential monitoring will seek to identify lead sources in both the distribution system plus residential plumbing.
-Whereas non-residential monitoring will help focus primarily on the source of lead within your home.
+Indeed, residential monitoring will seek to identify lead sources in the distribution system and residential plumbing.
+Non-residential monitoring will help focus primarily on the lead source within your home.

-Indeed, its effects on distribution systems plus its potential impacts on the health of the populations are varied and complex.
-Corrosion in the drinking water distribution system can occur in various types of materials.
-This can include polyvinyl chloride, cement, and metals.
+Indeed, its effects on distribution systems and potential impacts on populations' health are varied and complex.
+Corrosion in the drinking water distribution system can occur in various materials, including polyvinyl chloride, cement, and metals.

-This can increase the leaching of contaminants from these kinds of materials.
-Indeed, there is no single and reliable method to measure corrosion in drinking water distribution systems.
-While corrosion itself cannot be measured, the amount of lead in the tap water can be used to determine the indication of corrosion.
+This can increase the leaching of contaminants from these materials.
+Indeed, no single and reliable method exists to measure corrosion in drinking water distribution systems.
+While corrosion cannot be measured, the amount of lead in tap water can indicate it.

 Meanwhile, other contaminants that can be leached due to corrosion in the water distribution systems include iron and copper.
-Guidelines for copper and iron based on aesthetic consideration include its taste and color.
-Copper has an aesthetic objective of 1.0 mg/L, and it is considered non-toxic except when consumed in high doses.
+Guidelines for copper and iron are based on aesthetic considerations, including their taste and color.
+Copper has an aesthetic objective of 1.0 mg/L and is considered non-toxic except when consumed in high doses.

-However, you must be concerned about lead contamination and cadmium contamination.
-This is true if your water has more than 1.0 mg/L of zinc in it.
-Whenever zinc is detected in tap water, and it is above 1.0 mg/L, most likely, the source of zinc is the galvanized piping.
+However, if your water contains more than 1.0 mg/L of zinc, you should be concerned about lead and cadmium contamination.
+When zinc is detected in tap water at levels above 1.0 mg/L, the source is most likely galvanized piping.

-The normal concentrations of zinc in the groundwater can be below 0.1 mg/L. If the zinc level is high, make sure to have your water tested at a lab that can measure lead and cadmium at the levels set by the EPA.
+The normal zinc concentrations in the groundwater can be below 0.1 mg/L. If the zinc level is high, have your water tested at a lab that can measure lead and cadmium at the levels set by the EPA.

-Make sure that you use a stagnant water sample found in your plumbing system for at least six hours in this kind of test.
-The best treatment alternative is to make sure to reduce the corrosiveness of the water source.
+In this test, use a stagnant water sample from your plumbing system that has been there for at least six hours.
+The best treatment alternative is to reduce the corrosiveness of the water source.

 Health Risks of Galvanized Water Pipes

-Lead consumption can lead to severe health problems with similar symptoms like flu.
-You can experience high fever, chills, and muscle aches if there is a significant amount of lead in the water due to old galvanizing piping.
+Lead consumption can lead to severe health problems with symptoms similar to the flu.
+You can experience high fever, chills, and muscle aches if there is significant lead in the water due to old galvanizing piping.
 These health problems will continue until you solve the problem.

 Children are vulnerable to lead poisoning.
 They can suffer the following effects even when they are exposed to low levels: